Systems-and-Toolchains-Fall-2023/course-project-option-2-aayush-shah14/README.md

 ### Spark
 Before hyperparameter tuning, Logistic Regression had an accuracy of 82.04% on the test set and Random forest had accuracy of 82.08%.
 After hyperparameter tuning logistic regression accuracy decreased, signifying that the chosen hyperparameters did not improve the model by much.
-However, Random forest accuracy increased significantly to 89.67% and is the better performing model of the two.
+However, Random forest accuracy increased significantly to 89.67% and is the better performing model out of the two.

 ### PyTorch

 Model 1 with depth 1 was having significant overfitting as can be seen in the training curve with validation loss continuously increasing.
-The test accuracy of 82.72%.
+The test accuracy is 82.72%.
 After hyperparameter tuning the training curve improved and the validation losses stabilised, albeit did not decrease.
 However, the accuracy increased marginally to 82.73%.

 Model 2 had an initial test accuracy of 82.74% with validation and train losses both decreasing.
 The accuracy plots were also increasing.
 After hyperparameter tuning the model did not improve much and the test accuracy remained around 82.74%, signifying that the chosen hyperparameters were not sufficient to improve the performance of a deeper model.
 However, the deeper model still performs better than the model with depth 1.

 ## Conclusion